Counting Time YAH’s Way: Understanding the Biblical Calendar

 And for an in-depth look at the topic of New Moon versus Full Moon, check out this word study from our achot Z, from The ARK:

-Seeing the growing abib/heads of grain is our primary signal, our foundational sign which we are commanded to observe by YAH, in His Torah instruction.
+Yes, we look up and observe, and we also look to the grass and observe.
+In fact when it comes to the start of the year, observing the growing abib/heads of grain is our primary signal, our foundational sign which we are commanded to observe by YAH Himself.
+Again, His Torah instruction must be our foundation:

-Also, the month of Abib usually falls just after the spring equinox, which serves as an additional complementary signal to the observed state of the growing crops.
+Also, the month of Abib falls after the spring equinox (sometimes just after or during the same week), which serves as an additional complementary signal to the observed state of the growing crops.
 The sun, moon, and stars all work in harmony (Genesis 1:14) to help us know the appointed times of our Father.
-Without all of them, we cannot rightly keep YAH’s feasts.
+Without all of them, we cannot rightly keep YAH’s appointments — His Feast Days.

-In addition to the video above, ensure that you visit The Hananiah Project, both the YouTube channel and the website https://www.hananiahproject.com for an incredible amount of resources for all ages.
+In addition to the video above, which I hope you watched and rewatch often, please ensure that you visit The Hananiah Project, both the YouTube channel and the website https://www.hananiahproject.com for an incredible amount of resources for all ages.

-Calendars that ignore the sun, moon, and stars working together, and instead keep static months or only consider the sun are not biblical.
-They can’t be followed naturally without heavy reliance on technology or detailed instruction.
-But YAH designed His calendar so simply that even a child can look up, see the new moon, and start counting the days of the month, as well as observe the sun and stars and know what season they are in.
+Calendars that ignore the sun, moon, and stars as our timepiece in the sky, and instead keep static months or only consider the sun while disregarding the moon & stars, are not biblical.
+Plus, they can’t be followed naturally —without — heavy reliance on technology or confusing instruction.
+But YAH designed His calendar so simply that even a child can look up, watch for the new moon’s light, and start counting the days of the month once it’s seen, as well as observe the sun and stars and know what season they are in.

-What about the 13th month?
-Some reject it outright, but test it.
-Without it, your calendar will drift (like how the Roman calendar will drift without leap years)—without a 13th month, over time, you will end up celebrating the harvest feasts in winter.
+So then… What about the “13th month”?
+Some reject it outright, as I did… But test it.
+Without a “13th month”, your calendar will encounter seasonal drift (similar to how the Roman calendar, which is the world’s modern calendar, will drift without leap days/years)—for instance, without a “13th month”, over time, you will end up celebrating the harvest feasts in winter.
 YAH’s feasts are directly tied to harvest seasons.
-A static year may look neat on paper, but again test it, check online, or with an AI if you choose, in 50 to 100 years, a static 354/360/364/365/384-day (or any other number of days) calendar won’t line up with Scripture or harvest seasons.
+A static year, decade, century, etc… may look neat on paper, but again test it yourself, check with an AI if you choose, to see if in 50 to 100 years, will a static 354/360/364/365/384-day calendar line up with YAH’s harvest feast seasons.

 Resources to Help Get Your Time Right